brvtalcake/FManC/NOTES.md

   - The same happens when specifying something like "C:\\Users\\Someone_s__dir".
 - Only this set {'/' , '\'} of separators are detected.
 - '~' : this character can figure in paths since it's not useful to detect filenames and so on.
-- "~somepath/to/file" or "C:Something" are of course not valid paths, even though they are not detected.
+- "~somepath/to/file" or "C:Something" are of course not valid paths, even though they are not detected yet.